- The Ultimate Landlord Tip: Choose Your Tenants Wisely

 Debt Snowball and Debt Avalanche are the two most best strategies to efficiently pay down multiple debts.
 I prefer Debt Snowball for the faster emotional wins.

-• How to Pay Off Debt on a Budget
+- How to Realistically Pay Off Debt on a Budget

 Paying off debt takes patience and a plan.
 Here are my Top 10 strategies for how to pay off debt on a budget as efficiently and painlessly as possible.